Depending on what you need, contact your:

 If you can't afford travel insurance, you can't afford to travel.
 This applies to everyone, no matter how healthy and fit you are.

-If you're not insured, you may have to pay many 1000s of dollars up-front for medical care.
+If you're not insured, you may have to pay many thousands of dollars up-front for medical care.

 Confirm:

 Consider your physical and mental health before you travel, especially if you have an existing medical condition.
-Consider whether you may be in a vulnerable category for COVID-19.

 See your doctor or travel clinic to: